 The Short Answer:

-Let's say you need access to 2 A100 40 GB GPUs to train an important neural network model.
+Let's say you need access to 2 x A100 40 GB GPUs to train a complex neural network model.
 The standard way to do this is to reserve a cloud instance (VM) with 2 full A100 GPUs passed into it.
 This configuration is shown in Configuration 1 below.
-You'll get this type of configuration with an other cloud provider.
+You'll get this type of configuration with any other cloud provider.

 If you were to require 2 x A100 40 GB GPUs in the Arc cloud, you wouldn't be allocated just two graphics cards.
 Instead, you would be allocated 4 half vGPUs (half a multiplexed virtual GPU).
 This configuration is illustrated in Configuration 2.

 You're allocated the exact same amount of resources in both situations (the equivalent of 2 x A100 40 GB GPUs), but you're limited to just the resources of those two cards in Configuration 1.
 This isn't the case for Configuration 2.
 Thanks to GVM Server's ability to allocate GPU resources at run-time, assuming the other halves of the 4 cards you’re using aren’t being utilized (or are being under-utilized) by someone else's workloads, you'll actually be allocated some of the resources of those halves as well.
 Due to the staggered nature of workloads (especially across different time zones), you'll be allocated more resources than you signed up for 99% of the time, which increases performance and reduces the time it takes for your workload to run.